-2.2 Chrome Data Extraction
+2.2 Chrome data extraction

 To understand the influence of code review measures on post release defects we need to create a link between the code review, the source files, and reported bugs.
-We collect data from three data sources: Reitvield, Git, and the Chrome bug tracker (Fig. 1).
+We collect data from three data sources: Reitvield, Git, and the Chrome bug tracker (figure 1).
 The data extraction is divided into the three steps described below.